holywen/EC-Dockerfiles/README.md

 # EC-Dockerfiles
-DESCRIPTION:
+##DESCRIPTION:
 This is example docker files on how to put Electric Flow Server and Electric Flow Agent into a docker container.

-USAGE:
+##USAGE:
-To build a ElectricFlow Server image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then: cd commanderServer
+To build a ElectricFlow Server image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
-  ./build.sh
+ - cd commanderServer
+ - /build.sh
 Run it:
- cd commanderServer
+ - cd commanderServer
- ./run.sh
+ - /run.sh

-To build a ElectricFlow Agent image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then: cd commanderAgent
+To build a ElectricFlow Agent image, you'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
+ - cd commanderAgent
-  ./build.sh
+ - ./build.sh
 Run it:
-  cd commanderAgent
+ - cd commanderAgent
-  ./run.sh
+ - ./run.sh

-AUTHOR:
+##AUTHOR:
-Shaohua Wen, Electric Cloud Professional Service Engineer , with original dockerfile example from Nikhil Vaze <nvaze@electric-cloud.com>
+Shaohua Wen, Electric Cloud Professional Service Engineer swen@electric-cloud.com, with original dockerfile example from Nikhil Vaze <nvaze@electric-cloud.com>
-swen@electric-cloud.com

-DISCLAIMER:
+##DISCLAIMER:
 This module is not officially supported by Electric Cloud.